bemnet884/3D-Plugin-Nehabi/README.md

 - **GLTF/GLB Support**: Plan to enable local file uploads and rendering in future versions.
 - **Enhanced Customization**: Additional iframe properties for advanced control.

 ---

+### **Why This Plugin?**
+This plugin is not just a tool—it’s a gateway to the future of interactive web design.
+Empowering users to unlock the power of 3D for their businesses, it transforms websites into **engaging, monetizable platforms**.

+Judges, this is more than a plugin—it’s a **game-changer for the Nehabi ecosystem**.

+---

 ## Troubleshooting